Mary Warnock, Baroness Warnock: Philosophy

 From 1949–66, Warnock was a fellow and tutor in philosophy at St Hugh's College, Oxford.
 In addition to her husband Geoffrey Warnock, then a fellow of Magdalen College, her circle during this period included the philosophers Isaiah Berlin, Stuart Hampshire, David Pears and Peter Strawson, as well the authors Kingsley Amis and David Cecil.
 She participated in radio debates on philosophy broadcast on the Third Programme.
 She was invited to write on contemporary ethics for a series published by Oxford University Press, which led her to study Sartre and Existentialism, resulting in three books published between 1963 and 1970.

 She was Talbot Research Fellow at Lady Margaret Hall from 1972 until 1976.
 She published a book entitled Imagination in 1976.
 From 1976–84, she was a senior research fellow at St Hugh's College, and was made an honorary fellow of the college in 1985.
-She served as mistress of Girton College, Cambridge from 1984–1991.
+She served as mistress of Girton College, Cambridge from 1984 to 1991.
 She retired in 1992, but continued to serve on public committees and to write and edit books, including The Uses of Philosophy (1992), Imagination and Time (1994) and An Intelligent Person's Guide to Ethics (1998).
 She delivered the Gifford Lectures, entitled "Imagination and Understanding," at the University of Glasgow in 1992.
+These lectures would form some of the chapters of her Imagination and Time (1994).
 In 2000, she was a visiting professor of rhetoric at Gresham College, London.

 Warnock wrote extensively on ethics, existentialism, and philosophy of mind.